Raudius/Luar/README.md

 ## Limitations

 Luar does not intend to be a full-replacement for Lua.
-Matching the exact language spec in PHP is a thankless task as many niche features of Lua are seldom used (particularly when embedded inside PHP).
+Matching the exact language spec in PHP is not the intention as many of Lua's more niche features would be largely useless when embedded inside PHP applications.

 Not-implemented, not planned:
 * Meta-tables
 * Attributes
 * go-to statements
 * Full implementations of all libraries and functions
+* Locales

 Also notewothy: